War of the Spark: Reception

-Ethan Gach, for Kotaku, wrote: "narratively, War Of The Spark couldn’t have arrived at a more opportune cultural moment.
-As the current chapters of the Marvel Cinematic Universe and Game of Thrones come to a close, Magic’s latest expansion plays with ideas from both. [...]
+Ethan Gach, for Kotaku, wrote: "narratively, War Of The Spark couldn't have arrived at a more opportune cultural moment.
+As the current chapters of the Marvel Cinematic Universe and Game of Thrones come to a close, Magics latest expansion plays with ideas from both. [...]
 While other Magic expansions are themed around a particular magical plane of existence, War of the Spark focuses on the confrontation between the Gatewatch and Bolas, and as a result is full of powerful creatures, big spells, and climactic games that tend to go late.
 This showdown mentality also factors into the two major mechanics at play in the new set. [...]
-War Of The Spark offers a ton of tools for crafting high-stakes plays, exactly the kind I’m looking for as a chronically lapsed player".
+War Of The Spark offers a ton of tools for crafting high-stakes plays, exactly the kind I'm looking for as a chronically lapsed player".
 Gach also highlighted the play experience of War of the Spark in MTG Arena, commenting that "in addition to keeping track of multiple zombie armies with multiple plus-one counters, there are often lots of planeswalkers to manage in addition to the normal minutiae of creature and land management.
 Many times while playing over the weekend, I was relieved to be able to rely on the game to automatically be doing my upkeep for me rather than have to keep track of it all by myself, or negotiate mental lapses out loud with someone sitting across from me".

 Ash Parrish, also for Kotaku, highlighted Liliana Vess's story development.
 Parrish wrote, "Liliana is one of those big-time Magic characters.
 When she does anything, people take notice.
 In the War of the Spark set, it seemed she finally cast down her bad girl persona for good in favor of stabbing someone in the back who actually deserved it.
 To make a very long story short, Liliana played a critical role in defeating Nicol Bolas, the big, bad elder-dragon douchebag who wanted to rule over the multiverse with the help of some immensely powerful zombified gods.
 Our heroes won the day against Bolas largely due to his betrayal by Liliana, who was one of his generals".